ThoughtClan/next-starter/react-library/README.md

 Out of the box, the template will support all the basic features of a React library, including JSX, images, (S)CSS etc. Anything additional required can be added to the [Rollup configuration](./rollup.config.js).

+## Guidelines

+### Exports

+As this is a library and not a regular react application, it is important to ensure that the `src` directory contains an `index.ts` that exports all the public entities offered by the library, as it is the root manifest of the library.

+Once it has been exported, the consuming app can import it as `import { LibraryComponent } from "@thoughtclan/react-library"`.

+### Local testing

+When developing the package, the package can be added to the main app through local paths or using the package manager's linking feature.

+Check out [Yarn's documentation for linking](https://classic.yarnpkg.com/en/docs/cli/link).
+Once the package has been linked, Rollup can be started in this project in watch mode using `yarn start` and the changes made to the libraries will be rebuilt and reflect in the main application.

+### Peer dependencies

+Packages required by the library that are also expected in the main app (for instance, the React dependency) should be added as peer dependencies.
+This is so that the resolved package comes from a single source (the parent's node_modules) and is not duplicated in runtime by a library-local version of the package.

+These dependencies will only truly be resolved when the library is integrated into the main app, and the library's build process ignores these missing dependencies.